Is global poverty solvable?

 PERSPECTIVE:

-Children International provides education programs, tutoring and resources to help children stay in school and make it to graduation day.
+Children International provides educational programming and resources to help children stay in school and make it to graduation day.

 PERSPECTIVE: